redstrate/redstrate.com/content/blog/steam-offline-achivements.md

 ---

-If you've been paying attention these last couple of months, the Steam Deck is now in people's hands and peple are starting to discover how bad Steam Offline mode is.
+If you've been paying attention these last couple of months, the Steam Deck is now in people's hands and people are starting to discover how bad Steam Offline mode is.
 Thankfully Valve is improving the situation in every update but there is one thing they cant fix: Why do some games require you to be online for achievements and some don't?